Smellyslab/smellycoin/README.md

-# Smellycoin - a cryptocurrency implementation in less than 1500 lines of code
+# Smellycoin - a cryptocurrency implementation in javascript